saphjra/atmt_2024/assignments/01/ex1.md

 The BLEU score on the in-domain test set will be relatively high considering the model was trained on very little data.
 Take a look at the raw data sets.
 Which characteristics of the in-domain data could be responsible for a high BLEU score?

-In both the training and the validation set, the sentences are relatively short, which is beneficial for the BLEU, additionlly both contain a considerable amount of if sentences, whos structure the model probably learned to predict.
+The sentences are relatively short, which is beneficial for achiving higher blue scores.
+Additionally, the in-domain dataset Is fairly consistent with its sentences structures, boiling down to mostly main sentences and You or proper Nouns as subjcet.
+When sentences structures are more compicated, they mostly are if sentences.
+Furthermore, the start of one Sentence is often repeteat in the next sentence.
+All those points make it easier for the model to predict in-domain translation based on the same text source, without generalizing well to textual data from other sources.

 • Compare the model’s performance on the in-domain test set vs. the out-of-domain test